 Regardless of your immigration concern, you can count on our experience and dedication.

 Please contact us for more information about your case so that we may determine and then pursue your best option.

-The Law Office of Miguel Serrano is a small law firm providing expert immigration advice and total dedication to their clients.
+Mitchell & Serrano provides expert immigration advice and total dedication to our clients.
 As Global Business Immigration Lawyers, clients include employers and businesses, academics, scientists, artists and athletes seeking immigrant visas.
 The firm represents many seeking an EB-1 visa, an L visa and an EB-2 for business start-ups.
 We are closely monitoring President Biden’s immigration reform plan and provides frequent updates on this website.

 Our immigration law firm provides representation for companies abroad and here at home seeking immigrant visas.
 If you are a foreign investor, we can assist you in with all of your requests for employment visas.
 We can also ensure that the appropriate applications are submitted at a consulate office or U.S. embassy.
 Contact us if you need advice on the transfer of valuable employees to the United States.

 - H-3 Trainee

 - L-1A Intracompany Transferee

 - O-1 Extraordinary Ability

 - P-2 Reciprocal Exchange Program